VishweshS/Tufts-Dining-Database/README.md

-Project done as part of the course DATA202, Spring 2023, Tufts University.
+Project done as part of the course DATA202 (Database Design and SQL), Spring 2023, Tufts University.

 Abstract of the project:
 <br>